FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Deepwoken-inspired RP-Combat Concept.md

 **Heavy Weapon Proficiency** - Each 10 points of this Stat increases Heavy Weapon Damage by +1; every 20 points increases Two-Handed Heavy Weapon Damage by an additional +3; when Two-Handing any other weapon-type, increase their Weapon Damage by +1 instead.

+With at least 40 points of Heavy Weapon Proficiency, you can choose to One-Hand Heavy weapons and wield an off-hand weapon for blocking, parrying, or firing a projectile.

 If you have at least 40 points of Medium Weapon Proficiency, you can One-Hand Heavy Weapons for faster attacks- 0.5 seconds faster, in exchange for no Damage Bonus from Two-Handed fighting.

 If you have at least 40 points of Light Weapon Proficiency, you can increase your Bleed Damage with Heavy Weapons by +1 for One-Handed; +2 for Two-Handed.